whitedevops/mailtoweb/README.md

-# Atexit
+# MailToWeb

-Package mailtoweb returns the webmail URL related to a an email address.
+MailToWeb returns the webmail URL related to a an email address.
 It can be used in web apps to provide a direct link to the user's webmail from his email address, after a subscription for example.

 ## Installation